jeffscrum/coredns-blocker/README.md

-# CoreDNS + blocker plugin
+# CoreDNS + blocker plugin + rrl

-CoreDNS server + blocker plugin.
+CoreDNS server + blocker plugin + rate limit plugin (rrl).

-You can read more about plugin [here](https://blog.siddharthkannan.in/2022/06/12/goodbye-pi-hole-hello-coredns).
+You can read more about blocker plugin [here](https://blog.siddharthkannan.in/2022/06/12/goodbye-pi-hole-hello-coredns).

 CoreDNS without any changes.